XcalableMP/manual/en/loop.rst

 .. image:: ../img/loop/loop2.png

-Next, is it possible to parallelize the below loops in which the index of the distributed array is different?.
+Next, is it possible to parallelize the below loops in which the index of the distributed array is different ?

-* XMP/C program (excerpt)
+* XMP/C program

 .. code-block:: C